muhanad40/ShoppingCart-React/README.md

 Project setup:
 -------------
+I recommend using [Virtualenv](https://virtualenv.pypa.io/en/latest/) and [VirtualenvWrappper](https://virtualenvwrapper.readthedocs.org/en/latest/) to isolate the installation of python libraries from your computer's global scope.
 Once you have the requirements installed, run the following commands:
 ```bash
 pip install -r requirements-dev.txt
 npm install